LienBosmans/stack-t/README.md

 docker build --progress plain -t stackt .
 ```

-When the image is built succesfully, you can run a container of this image using a `docker run` command.
+When the image is built successfully, you can run a container of this image using a `docker run` command.
 You need to replace the 'my-path-to' with the full path of this project on your computer .
 This mounts the `stack-t` folder on your container and allows you to use the files inside it, make changes to them and create new ones.

 ```
 docker run --rm -it -v my-path-to\stack-t\:/stackt stackt